jaimetur/PhotoMigrator/help/01-command-line-interface.md

                favorites, highest rating, combined descriptions, restrictive visibility, matching locations, and tags, then moves redundant assets to trash.
 Every other keeper strategy uses PhotoMigrator's guarded merge and sends redundant native-group assets to trash only after verifying the keeper.
                It is disabled for every other combination and enabled by default only for this supported one.
+While enabled, '--dup-asset-keeper' must be 'better-quality'.
 -dupKeeper   ; --dup-asset-keeper {more-people/tags-then-better-quality,more-people/tags-then-oldest,more-people/tags-then-newest,better-quality,oldest,newest}
                Select the asset retained by '--remove-duplicates-assets'.
 The more-people/tags strategies first retain the asset with the largest distinct people count, then tag count, then use their named tie breaker. 'better-quality' uses Immich's